opentoonz/opentoonz_docs/source/scanning_paper_drawings.rst

     - If you are using the New Level dialog, type in the Path field, or use the browser button, to set the path for the saving location.

-    - If you are defining the level directly in xsheet, right-click the level cells and select Level Settings from the menu that opens.
+    - If you are defining the level directly in Xsheet, right-click the level cells and select Level Settings from the menu that opens.
 In the Level Settings window, type in the Path field, or use the browser button, to set the path for the saving location.

 .. note:: If in the browser you choose any project default folder, in the path field the full path will be replace by the related default folder alias (see  :ref:`Project Default Folders <project_default_folders>`  ).